tatianegercina/FinTech/02-Homework/02-Python/Solutions/README.md

  * Determine the loan repayment amounts to be made based on each loan's specified repayment interval.
  * Determine the present value, also known as the fair value, of a single loan in the portfolio using a discounted cash flow (DCF) model.
  * Challenge - Determine the present value of the entire portfolio using the DCF model and functions.
- * Challenge - Evaluate the investment potential of the portfolio given the numbers calculated in Part 3 of the activity.
+ * Challenge - Evaluate the investment potential of the portfolio given the numbers calculated in part 3 of the activity.

 ### Phase 3 - PyCashFlows

-You have just been informed that size of the portfolio has grown since your analysis started.
+You have just been informed that the size of the portfolio has grown since your analysis started.
 The fundamental structure of the loans and the same currencies are involved, but there are enough loans in the portfolio to require a CSV file.

-As your Python knowledge allows for you import and analyze external files, you will proceed with your analysis for the portfolio in its new form.
+As your Python knowledge allows for you to import and analyze external files, you will proceed with your analysis for the portfolio in its new form.

 After Phase 2's analysis, you are reasonably certain that this investment opportunity is of interest to you.
 One last aspect of the portfolio that you are interested in analyzing are the monthly cash flows.